 Thomas Lenox Frederick

 1750-1799.
-He was born in London on 25 March 1750, the second son of Sir Charles Frederick who served as M.P for Queenborough and became the surveyor-general of the Ordnance.
+He was born in London on 25 March 1750, the second son of Sir Charles Frederick, who served as the M.P for Queenborough from 1754-84 and was the surveyor-general of the Ordnance from 1750-82.
 His mother, Hon.
-Lucy Boscawen, was the ninth daughter of Lord Falmouth and the sister of Admiral Hon Edward Boscawen.
+Lucy Boscawen, was the ninth daughter of Lord Falmouth and the sister of Admiral Hon.
+Edward Boscawen.

 Frederick entered the Navy in 1768 after receiving a good education, particularly in mathematics.
-He was commissioned lieutenant on 12 March 1770 and promoted commander of the Spy 14 on 11 October 1776, which vessel was wrecked off Newfoundland during the dark hours of 16 June 1778.
-He next had command of the Swift 14, and he commissioned the new Fairy 14 in the middle of December, retaining her until August 1779 and taking the privateers Dunkerquoise on 24 May 1779 and Marauder on 19 June.
+He was commissioned lieutenant on 12 March 1770 and promoted commander of the Spy 14 on 11 October 1776.
+In August 1777 he took a convoy out to Jamaica, but his command was wrecked off Newfoundland during the dark hours of 16 June 1778.
+He next commissioned the newly launched sloop Fairy 14 at Deptford in October, retaining her until August 1779 although he was on leave of absence when she captured the privateers Dunkerquoise on 24 May and Marauder on 19 June.

-After being posted captain on 14 July 1779 he commissioned the frigate Unicorn 20 shortly afterwards and participated in the recapture of the Hope 14 on 19 August.
-The Unicorn was in turn captured by two French sail of the line and a frigate off Tortuga on 4 September 1780, although this loss was not without a conspicuous resistance, with Frederick losing four men killed and thirteen wounded.
-The Unicorn would later be recaptured as the Licorne 20 by the Resource 28, Captain Bartholomew Rowley, on 20 April 1781 in the West Indies.
+After being posted captain on 14 July 1779 Frederick commissioned the frigate Unicorn 20, being sent to cruise off Ireland shortly afterwards, and then seeing service off the Dutch coast in October and undertaking a secret mission during November.
+On 10 January 1780 his command arrived at Cork with the escort for the West India convoy, and she reached Montego Bay, Jamaica, on 24 March where she remained through the summer whilst engaging in further convoy duty.
+On 4 September the Unicorn was captured by two French sail of the line and a frigate off Tortuga, although this loss was not without a conspicuous resistance, with Frederick losing four men killed and thirteen wounded.
+She would later be recaptured as the Licorne 20 by the Resource 28, Captain Bartholomew Rowley, on 20 April 1781 in the West Indies.

-In January 1793 Frederick recommissioned the Illustrious 74, going out to the Mediterranean in April.
-From 22 August 1793 he was present at the occupation of Toulon and he later commanded this vessel in the siege of Bastia in the early part of 1794.
-The Illustrious fought at the Battle of Genoa on 13/14 March 1795, being in the fore of the action and losing all but her lower foremast, together with twenty men killed and seventy wounded.
-She was later taken in tow by the Meleager, but in increasingly bad weather she parted company five days later, her jury masts tumbling overboard.
+Remaining with the Mediterranean Fleet, the Illustrious fought at the Battle of Genoa on 13/14 March 1795, being in the fore of the action and losing all but her lower foremast, together with twenty men killed and seventy wounded, including Frederick himself.
+She was later taken in tow by the Meleager 32, Captain George Cockburn, but in increasingly bad weather she parted company five days later, her jury masts tumbling overboard.
 Later that day the pilot ran the Illustrious ashore between Spezzia and Leghorn where she was set on fire, the men being rescued by other ships of the fleet.
 For a third time in his career Frederick faced, and survived, a court martial into the loss of his ship.

-After returning home overland from Leghorn, during which journey he visited a sister living in Italy, he was appointed to the Blenheim 98 in June 1795 which he commanded in the Mediterranean, and on which he raised a commodore’s broad pennant.
-He also briefly flew the flag of Rear-Admiral William Parker in 1797.
-On 14 February 1797 he commanded the Blenheim at the Battle of St. Vincent, providing excellent support to the Culloden 74, Captain Thomas Troubridge, and causing a great degree of damage to the Santisima Trinidad 130.
-During the engagement the Blenheim lost twelve men killed and forty-seven wounded, this being the second heaviest casualty figure in the fleet.
+Whilst travelling home overland from Leghorn he visited a sister living in Italy, and he reportedly arrived in London from France on 12 May.
+Within weeks he was appointed to the Blenheim 98 in succession to the promoted Captain John Bazely, which vessel was already serving in the Mediterranean Fleet, and he raised a commodore’s broad pennant at Leghorn towards the end of the year.
+Reverting to a captain in the Mediterranean Fleet under the new commander-in-chief, Admiral Sir John Jervis, Frederick commanded the Blenheim at the Battle of Cape St. Vincent on 14 February 1797, providing excellent support to the Culloden 74, Captain Thomas Troubridge, and causing a great degree of damage to the Santisima Trinidad 130.
+During the engagement she lost twelve men killed and forty-seven wounded, this being the second heaviest casualty figure in the fleet.

-Frederick was promoted rear-admiral on 20 February 1797, and in March returned home to remain on half-pay until the beginning of November.
-Hoisting his flag aboard the Flora 36, Captain Robert Gambier Middleton, he went out to Lisbon with a convoy, arriving in January 1798 where he transferred his flag to the hospital ship Dolphin, Commander Josiah Nesbit.
-By now he was in very poor health, and although he did recover enough to raise his flag in February aboard the Blenheim, Captain Robert Campbell, he spent some time in command at Gibraltar, living ashore whilst he battled his illness.
+Frederick was promoted rear-admiral on 20 February 1797, and on 25 March he left the Tagus and returned home to England with Jervis’ dispatches for the Admiralty, arriving in London on 13 April.
+After remaining on half-pay until the beginning of November, he hoisted his flag aboard the Flora 36, Captain Robert Gambier Middleton, and sailed for Lisbon with a convoy at the end of December.
+Upon arriving in the Tagus in January 1798 he transferred his flag to the hospital ship Dolphin, Commander Josiah Nesbit; however, by now he was in very poor health and although he did recover enough to transfer his flag in February to the Blenheim, Captain Robert Campbell, he spent some time in command at Gibraltar, living ashore whilst he battled his illness.